 - Cognitive-behavioral groups

-In many cases, the group therapy program in MD will make use of exercises found in the types mentioned above.
-Depending on the background and cause of addiction of some individuals, some methods may be more effective than others.
+In many cases, the group therapy program in Maryland will use exercises found in the types mentioned above.
+Depending on the background and cause of addiction in a person, some methods may be more effective than others.